Rakly3/wan22-comfyui-installer/README.md

+# Never blindly trust any installer scripts!
+I have no control over the software this installer downloads.
+You shouldn't even trust this script wthout reviewing it!

 # ComfyUI WAN Animate 2.2 - Automated Installer

 > Fully automated Python installation script for ComfyUI with WAN Animate 2.2 support, featuring parallel model downloads, CUDA optimization, and comprehensive error handling.